pandysong/blog/content/post/asoc_explained.md

 For ALSA, the high level interface is the sound card.
-When High Level Software instructs to play, it will need to find the correct path from DAI to the speaker, and turn on the widget on that path so that aduio data could flow through the path to speaker.
+When High Level Software instructs to play, it will need to find the correct path from DAI to the speaker, and turn on the widget on that path so that audio data could flow through the path to speaker.

 # Fixed Name of Widget